ermagherdchips/HPNotes/ChildrenYALitEmotionalInt.md

 * Lemony Snicket writes something which suggests that children's literature is more sophisticated now: 'People aren't either wicked or noble.
 They're like chef's salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict' (2004).
 * The good/bad dichotomy is so normative thatit becomes parodied
 * Complicated even further in teen fiction as we encounter morally ambigious characters and common but taboo issues
+* Assumption that books can taint morals - but books can also affect them positively

 ## Good and evil in Harry Potter
 * Considering how good is physically visible: